Ishikawa7/Ishikawa7/README.md

 </h1>
 <p align="left">

 ### 🔭 I’m currently working as a data science and AI consultant and as a collaborator of the Semeion research center (Rome)

+### 🏢 I'm co-founder and CTO of Semeion Tech SRL, a company that deals with adaptive artificial intelligence systems.
+The company is a spin-off of the Semeion research centre

 ### 👀 I’m interested in artificial intelligence, math, computer science